 Last but not the least, always remember that all your security plans should abide by the four Ds – deter, detect, delay and deny.

 It is very important to remember that public health facilities are important infrastructures of the community.
 As a result, these facilities must be equipped with the proper amenities, resources and expertise.
-While other industries do not get as impacted as healthcare facilities do in times of emergencies, having an integrated facilities management plan is crucial to serving the public during these emergencies.
+While other industries do not get as impacted as healthcare facilities do in times of emergencies, having a healthcare facilities management plan is crucial to serving the public during these emergencies.
 Every safety and security plan must consider that at any moment there might be an emergency resulting in patient surge.
 And while preparing and responding to these situations that you need to ensure the safety and security of not just the patients and staffs but of the security sensitive areas as well.

 While building out a plan to deal with an emergency patient surge, ensure that all your plans and designs are stored securely in Cloud and that they are readily available from any mobile device.